deepkit/deepkit-framework/website/src/pages/system.md

 }
 ```

-A Deepkit Framework application is written like that:
+A Deepkit app is written like that:

 ```typescript
 import { App } from '@deepkit/app';